czrpb/chatter/user-stories.md

 1. The user should be able to select an AI model from the available options.
 2. The user should be able to enter their message in the provided textarea.
 3. The user should be able to generate an AI response by pressing Ctrl + Enter or clicking the generate button.
-4. The AI's response should be displayed in the chat history, along with the user's message.
+4. The AI's response should be displayed at the top of the chat history, along with the user's message.
 5. The chat history should be scrollable to view the entire conversation.
 6. The user should be able to copy the entire chat history by holding the Ctrl key and clicking on the chat history area.